 Length should be between 150 and 300 words.

 The letter must be written in English.

 Specify what you learned and found particularly interesting in your previous studies or practical experiences.
-Tell us how you want to deepen these previous experiences in our master's programme.
+Tell us how you want to deepen these previous experiences in our master's program.
 You can also describe what you expect to learn here for your future job.
 You should always refer to our curriculum, especially the module groups Foundations of Web Science, Major Subject Computer Science and Major Subject Web and Society.
-Make clear that you know about our curriculum, and point out why you have chosen our programme over others.
+Make clear that you know about our curriculum, and point out why you have chosen our program over others.